Tuning Stability of AB3-Type Alloys by Suppressing Magnetism: Results and Discussion

+In YB$_{3}$ and CaB$_{3}$ (B = Co, Ni) crystal structures, the lattice volume is sufficient to sustain local magnetic moments on Co and Ni sites.
+This results in a near-linear dependence of formation energy on total magnetic moments, since the magnetic contribution to formation energy correlates directly with composition changes.
+In MgCo$_{3}$, however, the smaller lattice volume introduces additional strain effects, which complicate the dependence of formation energy on total magnetic moments.
+Despite this, local magnetic moments of Co persist even in Ca- or Y-rich regions, as shown in \textbf{Figure~\ref{FIG2}(f)}.
+In contrast, Ni exhibits weaker magnetism than Co.
+In the MgNi$_{3}$ structure, local magnetic moments of Ni can be quenched in Ca- or Y-rich regions due to small lattice volumes, leading to a much stronger lattice-volume effect compared with Co-based alloys, as shown in \textbf{Figure~\ref{FIG8}(f)}.

 The averaged formation energy and total magnetic moment diagrams for Ca$_{x}$Y$_{y}$Mg$_{1-x-y}$Ni$_{3}$ are presented in \textbf{Figure~\ref{FIG9}(a, b)}, with the corresponding theoretical gravimetric hydrogen densities from Eq.~\ref{Eq3} shown in \textbf{Figure~\ref{FIG9}(c)}.
 The universally negative formation energies mark a significant improvement over Co-based systems, as compositions with high hydrogen storage potential are now thermodynamically accessible.
 The hydrogen density distribution closely mirrors that of the Co system, with maximum values near the Mg-rich corner reaching $\sim$3.40 wt\% for pure MgNi$_{3}$H$_{7}$.
-Importantly, the experimentally known composition CaMg$_{2}$Ni$_{9}$ (Ca$_{0.33}$Mg$_{0.67}$Ni$_3$) achieves both high hydrogen storage density ($\sim$3.32 wt\%) and sufficient thermodynamic stability\cite{Kadir1999JAC, Kadir1999JAC2}. \textbf{Most significantly, our calculations identify the previously unexplored Mg-rich corner of the ternary diagram as a promising compositional region that combines high theoretical hydrogen capacity with robust stability.} This finding extends beyond known experimental compositions, highlighting new synthetic targets for high-performance hydrogen storage materials.
+Importantly, the experimentally known composition CaMg$_{2}$Ni$_{9}$ (Ca$_{0.33}$Mg$_{0.67}$Ni$_3$) achieves both high hydrogen storage density ($\sim$3.32 wt\%) and sufficient thermodynamic stability\cite{Kadir1999JAC, Kadir1999JAC2}.
+This indicates a moderate improvement in hydrogen storage capacity when using MgNi$_{3}$ compared with CaMg$_{2}$Ni$_{9}$.
+Most significantly, our calculations identify the previously unexplored Mg-rich corner of the ternary diagram as a promising compositional region that combines high theoretical hydrogen capacity with robust stability.
+This finding extends beyond known experimental compositions, highlighting new synthetic targets for high-performance hydrogen storage materials.
 The key enabling factor is the weak magnetism in Ni-based systems.
 Unlike Co-based alloys, where strong ferromagnetism imposes a fundamental stability barrier for high-capacity compositions, Ni-based AB$_{3}$ alloys maintain thermodynamic stability across the entire compositional range while preserving comparable hydrogen storage densities.
 This demonstrates that suppression of magnetic interactions is critical for reconciling high hydrogen capacity with structural stability in AB$_{3}$-type hydrides.